 If you live in an out of the way area ask about meeting the transport.
 It could speed things up AND save you big money.

-We suggest you take a few minutes to read our auto transport quotes page to give you a better understanding of what to stay away from when picking a company.
+We suggest you take a few minutes to read our auto transport quotes.

 Auto Transport BBB will get you to our A+ rating on the Better Business Bureau.